 - Versatile in standard office computer skills and online

-cultivates the celebration of the art of dance and its positive
+celebration of the art of dance and its positive impact on

-impact on communities.
-Jacob’s Pillow’s mission is to support dance
+communities.
+Jacob’s Pillow’s mission is to support dance creation,

-creation, presentation, education, and preservation; and to engage
+presentation, education, and preservation; and to engage and deepen

-and deepen public appreciation and support for dance.
+public appreciation and support for dance.
+Organization-wide values

-for profit organization and an equal opportunity employer.
-Jacob’s
+organization and an equal opportunity employer.
+Jacob’s Pillow

-Pillow provides equal opportunity for all employees and applicants
+provides equal opportunity for all employees and applicants without

-without regard to race, color, creed, religion, gender, sexual
+regard to race, color, creed, religion, gender, sexual orientation,

-orientation, national origin, age, marital status, mental or
+national origin, age, marital status, mental or physical

-physical disability, pregnancy, military or veteran status, or any
+disability, pregnancy, military or veteran status, or any other

 prohibits employees from harassing any other employee for any